openstream/woocommerce-runmyaccounts/readme.txt

 = I miss a feature.
 What to do? =

 Please send a request to the Openstream Internet Solutions.
 We provide customization on an hourly rate.
-Otherwise you can fork the plugin on GitHub and develop the missing feature yourself.
+Otherwise, you can fork the plugin on GitHub and develop the missing feature yourself.
 We only ask to send a pull request so, each user can benefit from your extension.

 == Screenshots ==
 1. General settings.